 He serves as an active member of the Environment Design Research Association and the Design Thinking Research Symposium.
 He is a recipient of several grant funding awards including MU System Research Board award, MU Research Council Award, and Mizzou Advantage Media of the Future Award.
 He has served as a chair and committee member for various graduate doctoral committees and was a recipient of 2014 Ernest L. Boyer International Award for Excellence in Teaching, Learning, and Technology.

-Darci Pappano has ten years of experience teaching undergraduate and graduate level design studios, graphics, digital media, computer applications, and color theory courses.
+Darci Pappano has thirteen years of experience teaching undergraduate and graduate level design studios, graphics, digital media, computer applications, and color theory courses.

 She earned a Master of Arts in Interior Architecture in 2013, and has a Bachelor of Arts in Interior Design from the University of Florida and a Bachelor of Arts in Business and Marketing from the University of South Florida.
 Darci received a grant from the FIU College of Engineering and Computing for her design research in wayfinding and signage.
 She has won several awards for design and service.
 She is the principal of Darci Design, an interior design service located in Miami, Florida.
 Darci is currently developing new online course offerings for the FIU Department of Interior Architecture.